leonnoel/100devs-calculator/README.md

 ```
 I completed the challenge: 5
-I feel good about my code: 4
+I feel good about my code: 3.9
-I'm not sure if my constructors are setup cleanly...
+Methods need to be cleaned up and need to add a 'clear' button (A/C)
 ```